 Bench-marked results listed

-Results sectionOn the results page, in the analysis section, you will be able to see the top 10 materials which contribute the most emission wise to your project.
-You can also change the impact category if your used tool reports on different environmental indicators.
-In the example below, we looked at the Global Warming Potential.
+3. Results sectionOn the results page, within the analysis section, you'll find the top 25 materials that contribute the most to emissions in your project.
+You can also adjust the impact category if your utilized tool reports on various environmental indicators.
+For instance, in the example below, we examined the Global Warming Potential.